Bukolad/Predictive-Model-for-Online-Retail-Transactions/README.md

 # CLUSTERING CUSTOMER SEGMENTATION
 - Calculated Recency as the number of days since last purchase
 - Calculated Frequency as the number of purchase made
+- Grouped Customers with their purchase behaviour (high,medium and low purchases)
+# RECOMMENDATION
+- Geographical : UK dominates in revenue ,

+-